 Where to stay

 Head for the 15-room Morris House Hotel (above).
 Built in 1785, this National Historic Landmark is located on Washington Square just a block from Independence Hall.
 It offers a delightful garden courtyard where you can enjoy afternoon tea and live jazz on Wednesday and Friday evenings.
-The M Restaurant at the hotel is another good choice if you enjoy dining outdoors in a garden or a romantic restaurant.
+The M Restaurant (currently closed, but check back -ed.) at the hotel is another good choice if you enjoy dining outdoors in a garden or a romantic restaurant.
 M also offers pre-theater specials and Happy Hour.
 (Psst… George Washington and Thomas Jefferson dined here.)

 As for culture buffs: La Reserve is a four-story hotel that is high on charm and low on room rates, which begin at $100.
 It is walking distance to the Avenue of the Arts, where you may buy tickets to the Philadelphia Orchestra and the Pennsylvania Ballet, plus many theaters and jazz clubs.
 And it’s a short jaunt to Rittenhouse Square, where you will find trendy cafes and fine restaurants.
 The downside?
 The hotel has four stories and no elevator, so be sure to request a room on a lower floor if you’re wary of climbing stairs.